What is a red blood cell disorder?

 How are red blood cell disorders diagnosed?

-Red blood cell (RBC) disorders may be suspected based on the general findings of a complete medical history and physical exam.
+RBC disorders may be suspected based on the general findings of a complete medical history and physical exam.
 Depending on the type of RBC disorder a child has, their doctor may order a variety of blood and genetic tests to confirm the diagnosis.
 After all tests are completed, doctors will be able to outline the best treatment options.

 How are RBC disorders treated?